Astrydax/SWEotE-Discord-Dice-Roller/README.md

 -  !Invite  get an invite link for @D1-C3

-- ADMIN ONLY
 - !stats     Displays # of servers/users bot is currently has.